-Total estimated withdrawal of water from wells in the East Shore area in 2001 was about 57,000 acre-feet, which is 3,000 acre-feet less than was reported for 2000 and is 2,000 acre-feet less than the average annual withdrawal for 1991-2000 (tables 2 and 3).
-The decrease in withdrawals mostly resulted from decreased withdrawals for public supply.
-Withdrawal for public supply was about 2,400 acre-feet less than in 2000.

-The location of wells in the East Shore area in which the water level was measured during March 2002 is shown in figure 6.
+Total estimated withdrawal of water from wells in the East Shore area in 2002 was about 49,000 acre-feet, which is 8,000 acre-feet less than was reported for 2001 and is 9,000 acre-feet less than the average annual withdrawal for 1992-2001 (tables 2 and 3).
+The decrease in withdrawals mostly resulted from decreased withdrawals for public supply and irrigation.
+Withdrawal for public supply was about 3,400 acre-feet less than in 2001.
+Withdrawal for irrigation was about 3,800 acrefeet less than in 2001.
+The location of wells in the East Shore area in which the water level was measured during March 2003 is shown in figure 6.
 The relation of the water level in selected observation wells to cumulative departure from average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1 is shown in figure 7.

-Water levels generally declined from 1999-2002 throughout the area.
-Declines probably resulted from continued large withdrawal for public supply.
-Water levels generally declined in most of the East Shore area from about 1950 to about 1999, although some wells in the southern part of the area indicated a general rise or no change.
+Water levels generally declined from 1999-2003 throughout the area.
+Declines probably resulted from less recharge during the recent drought (1999-2002) and greater-than-average total withdrawals from 1999 to 2001 (table 3).
+Water levels generally declined in most of the East Shore area from the mid-1950s to 2003, although some wells in the southern part of the area indicated a general rise or no change.

-Precipitation at the Ogden Pioneer Powerhouse in 2001 was 16.79 inches, which is 4.95 inches less than the average annual precipitation for 1937-2001, and 2.78 inches less than in 2000.
+Precipitation at the Ogden Pioneer Powerhouse in 2002 was about 16.4 inches, which is about 5.3 inches less than the average annual precipitation for 1937-2002, and about 0.4 inch less than in 2001.

 Figure 6.
-Location of wells in the East Shore area in which the water level was measured during March 2002.
+Location of wells in the East Shore area in which the water level was measured during March 2003.

 Figure 7.
-Relation of water level in selected wells in the East Shore area to cumulative departure from average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1.
+Relation of water level in selected wells in the East Shore area to cumulative departure from the average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1.

 Figure 7.
-Relation of water level in selected wells in the East Shore area to cumulative departure from average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1-Continued.
+Relation of water level in selected wells in the East Shore area to cumulative departure from the average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1-Continued.

 Figure 7.
-Relation of water level in selected wells in the East Shore area to cumulative departure from average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1-Continued.
+Relation of water level in selected wells in the East Shore area to cumulative departure from the average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1-Continued

 Figure 7.
-Relation of water level in selected wells in the East Shore area to cumulative departure from average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1-Continued.
+Relation of water level in selected wells in the East Shore area to cumulative departure from the average annual precipitation at Ogden Pioneer Powerhouse, to annual withdrawals from wells, and to concentration of dissolved solids in water from well (B-4-2)27aba-1-Continued